OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ## Slicers

 [Slicers](/javascript/api/excel/excel.slicer) allow data to be filtered from an Excel PivotTable or table.
 A slicer uses values from a specified column or PivotField to filter corresponding rows.
-Your add-in can adjust these filters, as can users [through the Excel UI](https://support.office.com/article/Use-slicers-to-filter-data-249f966b-a9d5-4b0f-b31a-12651785d29d).
-The slicer itself is sits on top of the worksheet in the drawing layer.
+These values are stored as [SlicerItem](/javascript/api/excel/excel.sliceritem) objects in the `Slicer`.
+Your add-in can adjust these filters, as can users ([through the Excel UI](https://support.office.com/article/Use-slicers-to-filter-data-249f966b-a9d5-4b0f-b31a-12651785d29d)).
+The slicer itself sits on top of the worksheet in the drawing layer.

 ![A slicer filtering data on a PivotTable.](../images/excel-slicer.png)

 > [!NOTE]
 > This section focuses on slicers connected to PivotTables.
-The same techniques subsequently described apply to adding slicers to tables.
+The same techniques subsequently described also apply to adding slicers to tables.

 ### Create a slicer

 Slicers are created by adding them to `slicers` property (which is of type [SlicerCollection](/javascript/api/excel/excel.slicercollection)) of a `Workbook` or `Worksheet` object.
 Slicers are added with the `SlicerCollection.add` method.
 This has three parameters:

 - `slicerSource`: The data source on which the new slicer is based.
-It can be a `PivotTable`, a `Table`, or a string representing the name or ID of a `PivotTable` or `Table`.
+It can be a `PivotTable`, `Table`, or string representing the name or ID of a `PivotTable` or `Table`.
 - `sourceField`: The field in the data source by which to filter.
-It can be a `PivotField`, a `TableColumn`, or a string representing the name or ID of a `PivotField` or `TableColumn`.
+It can be a `PivotField`, `TableColumn`, or string representing the name or ID of a `PivotField` or `TableColumn`.
 - `slicerDestination`: The worksheet where the new slicer will be created.
 It can be a `Worksheet` object or the name or ID of a `Worksheet`.
 This parameter is unnecessary when the `SlicerCollection` is accessed through `Worksheet.slicers`.
-The collection's worksheet is used as the destination.
+In this case, the collection's worksheet is used as the destination.

 The following code sample shows a new slicer added to the **Pivot** worksheet.
 The slicer's source is the **Farm Sales** PivotTable and filters using the **Type** data.
-The slicer is also named **Fruit Slicer** for for future reference.
+The slicer is also named **Fruit Slicer** for future reference.

 ```js
 Excel.run(async (context) => {